Supply Chain draft

 Risk if stagnant

 Contractual requirements improve transparency but rely on vendor honesty and compliance.
 Without independent verification, the organisation cannot detect supply chain compromises that vendors themselves may not be aware of.
+A silent model swap by an AI sub-processor changes the behaviour, jurisdiction, and training surface of the service overnight without the tenant being notified, and a fine-tune built on an opaque base model carries forward whatever licensing risk the base model's training data introduces.

 L3 Controlled